What Happens If You Fail USMLE Step 1?

 What to Do If You Fail Step 1

-2 | Let Your Program Know
+2 | Contact Your Program Right Away

 You’re not the first person this has happened to.
 If you fail Step 1, contact your school and academic advisor as soon as you have processed your emotions.
-If you don’t know who to contact, reach out to upper year students and ask them.
+If you don’t know who to contact, reach out to upper-year students and ask them.

-It’s essential to contextualize why you may have failed.
+It’s essential to contextualize why you failed.
 Did you suffer a personal tragedy?
 Did you use the right resources?
 Did you get through all of UWorld or AMBOSS?
 Did you stick to your schedule?
 Did you use as many practice questions and exams as possible?
 Answering these questions will help you determine where you went wrong so that you can succeed next time.

-Pick yourself up, dust yourself off, and reset your mindset.
 Focus your efforts on your weak areas to make the most impact.
-Yes, this failure will be a hit to your confidence, but be reassured that 71% of the people who retake Step 1 pass.
-You are in the majority.
+This failure will be a blow to your confidence, but 71% of people who retake Step 1 pass.
+You have every reason to believe next time will be different.

-4 | Make a Concrete Plan of Action
+4 | Build a Concrete USMLE Step 1 Study Plan

 Do not simply hope that the next test will yield a different result.
 You can’t afford to fail the second time around, so build a concrete plan of action.
 How will you alter your study strategies?
 What time of day will you study?
 Which resources will you use?
 Do not make your plan without thoroughly reflecting on your own strengths, weaknesses, and habits.
 Your plan needs to be one you can and will stick to.

-5 | Learn From the Experience
+5 | Use the Experience to Strengthen Your Residency Application

 How to Avoid Failing Step 1

-Take Pass/Fail Seriously
+1 | Take Pass/Fail Seriously

-We cannot stress this enough: Take Step 1 seriously.
 The change from a numerical score to pass/fail does not alter the impact of failing Step 1.
 Residencies have full access to how many times you’ve taken your Step exams, and admissions committees consider failing Step 1 to be a major red flag.

 Residency programs want to see if you can put your nose to the grindstone for an allotted amount of time to get a specific outcome.
-They use it as a proxy to see how you would function on a busy hospital or surgery circuit where you’re on call and admitting and you have to remain at the hospital for a fixed amount of time.
+They use it as a proxy to see how you would function on a busy hospital or surgery circuit where you’re on call and admitting, and you have to remain at the hospital for a fixed amount of time.

 Don’t risk slacking off on this test.
 Get it done right the first time so you don’t have to do it again.

 Do not over-resource.
-While UFAPS (UWorld, First Aid, Anki, Pathoma, and Sketchy) are the tried-and-true Step 1 resources, you do not need to use all of them—especially if you’re taking Step 1 for a second time.
+While UFAPS (UWorld, First Aid, Anki, Pathoma, and Sketchy) are the tried-and-true Step 1 resources, you do not need to use all of them, especially if you’re taking Step 1 for a second time.

-Your time is very limited.
+Your time is incredibly limited.
 Zero in on your weak areas and thoroughly review the content you got wrong on the real test, as well as on practice tests.
 Utilize as many practice questions and practice exams as possible.

 Your study strategies this time around will largely depend on how you performed on Step 1 the first time.
 If you were extremely close to passing, it’s unlikely you need to make too many changes to your study strategies or resources.
 You simply need to redouble your efforts on your weak areas.